Very good choice

 Possible answers

-• Does the scheme owner allow or require CABs to do unscheduled audits?
+• Does the scheme owner allow or require assurance providers to do unannounced audits?

 Answer: Allowed